aalgera/geodb/README.md

 ```

 ## Usage
-The api service provides 2 methods:
+This service provides 2 methods:
-- _list-layers_ lists the available layers and its attibutes.
+- _/geodb-api/lists_ lists the available layers and its attibutes.
-  Returns a json object that can be used as input for _get_layers_
+  Returns a json object that can be used as input for _/geodb-api/search_
-- _get-layers_ lists atribute data for each of the configures data
+- _/geodb-api/search_ searches the configured layers for polygons that match
+  the coordinates in the coordinates file

 The json object returned by _list-layers_ has the following format:
 ```